reshamas/ds_resources/concepts/classification_metrics.md

 - of all the ones that were **labeled POSITIVE**, which were **really Positive**?
     - **TP / (Actual YES)**
     - TP / (TP + FN)

+### Recall
+45 patients in your test set have cancer.
+Your model identifies 37 of them as having cancer.
+35/45 represents the **recall** which is:  of all the true, which were recalled?

 ## Specificity
 - Specificity – how good a test is at **avoiding false alarms**.
 A test can cheat and maximize this by always returning “negative”.